drunsinn/pyLSV2/README.md

    7: Idle
    8: Undefined

+DNC login is only possible if the option is set on the control, without the option you get an error when trying to login with DNC.

 ### Creating a log file
  By recording the communiction with Wireshark between the control and TNCremo the following sequence was accired.